 Vegan sources of vitamin D

 Because the food sources that contain it are limited, it is not always easy to get enough vitamin D through diet.
 But that said, there are plenty of other ways to get enough, even as a vegan.
-One way is via supplementation (which we’ll come onto next), but getting enough sunshine is also important.
+One way is via supplementation (which we’ll explore next), but getting enough sunshine is also important.
 And, while they aren’t as abundant as some other vitamins, there are some foods that are fortified with vitamin D. Here’s what you need to know.

 1 Sunshine